seryozhaokhta/tbilisi-street-sign-generator/readme.md

 ## Technology Stack

-This project is built using HTML, CSS, and Vanilla JavaScript.
+This project is built using HTML, CSS, and JavaScript.

 ## Future Improvements